Procedure description

 Endoscopic resections for cancerous and precancerous lesions (polyps)

-Advanced endoscopic (surgical) resections are a set of procedures that focus on the treatment of common diseases of the gastrointestinal tract, which include polyp resection, excision and even exit from the gastrointestinal tract.
+Advanced endoscopic (surgical) resection is a complex of procedures that focus on the treatment of common diseases of the digestive system, including polyp resection, vasectomy and even exit from the digestive system.

-Following improvements in endoscopic instrumentation and the development of innovative techniques, endoscopic treatment that allows a more accurate diagnosis of the disease, leads to excellent long-term results and is a cheaper, higher quality and safer substitute compared to traditional surgery.
+Following improvements in endoscopic equipment and the development of innovative techniques, endoscopic treatment, which enables a more accurate diagnosis of the disease, leads to excellent long-term results and constitutes a cheaper, higher quality and safer alternative compared to traditional surgery.

-Advanced endoscopy, which is more complex than regular endoscopy, requires specific experience and learning and is therefore performed in the hospital by a team trained in this type of operations.
+Advanced endoscopy, more complex than regular endoscopy, requires specific experience and study and is therefore performed in the hospital by a team skilled in this type of operation.

-Advanced endoscopic resections are divided in two main directions:
+- Advanced endoscopic resection is divided into 2 main directions:

-2. Treatment of tumors of the submucous membrane in the gastrointestinal tract
+- Treatment of tumors of the submucosa in the gastrointestinal tract

 Treatments for precancerous/cancerous lesions (including polyps) in the gastrointestinal tract.